How to use AI in HubSpot CRM: A practical guide for 2026

 Connecting all your knowledge with eesel AI

-This is exactly the problem eesel AI was created to solve.
-It’s an AI platform that connects to your help desk (whether that’s HubSpot, Zendesk, Intercom, or another tool) and syncs with all your scattered knowledge sources.
-It works with the tools you already use, so you don’t have to change your current workflows.
+This is where eesel AI serves as a valuable addition to your ecosystem.
+It's an AI platform that connects to your help desk and syncs with your various knowledge sources to make your HubSpot setup even more powerful.
+It works with the tools you already use, keeping your current workflows intact.

-• It brings all your knowledge together. eesel AI connects to over 100 sources like Confluence, Google Docs, past tickets, and your help center.
-This gives your AI a complete picture, so it can actually answer customer questions with confidence.
+It brings all your knowledge together. eesel AI connects to over 100 sources like Confluence, Google Docs, and past tickets.
+This provides your AI with a complete picture, allowing it to answer customer questions with even more confidence.

-• You can be live in minutes, not months.
-Forget about mandatory sales calls and long onboarding processes. eesel AI is completely self-serve.
-You can sign up, connect your sources, and get your AI running on your own, often in less than an hour.
+You can be live in minutes. eesel AI is designed to be user-friendly and self-serve.
+You can sign up, connect your sources, and get your AI running quickly, usually in less than an hour.

-• You can test it out with zero risk.
-One of the coolest features is the simulation mode.
-Before you ever let the AI talk to a real customer, you can run it on thousands of your past tickets.
-This gives you a clear forecast of how it will perform, what your resolution rate will look like, and how much time you’ll save.
-It’s a completely risk-free way to roll out AI.
+You can test it out with simulation mode.
+Before your AI interacts with customers, you can run it on your past tickets.
+This gives you a clear idea of how it will perform and how much time it can save your team, making for a smooth and predictable rollout.

 Best practices for using AI in HubSpot